 The company’s logo and name pay homage to their homeland, where they have established roots and continue to thrive.
-The company required three years to develop its business plan and raise finance, as well as acquire a brewing facility and create their tasting room.
-It was a lifelong ambition of theirs to start a brewery in their hometown.
+The company required three years to develop its business plan, raise finance, acquire a brewing facility, and create its tasting room.
+It was their lifelong ambition to start a brewery in their hometown.

 The brewery is known for its IPAs and charitable endeavors, as seen by its Reclaim the Wild IPA, which was created to support the National Forest Foundation.
 This San Diego brewing company aims to plant 25,000 trees in a year.
 The Treevana IPA and a variety of hazy beers, such as the Lost Forest, are also noteworthy.

-If you’re looking for the best brewery San Diego has to offer, North Park should be on your list of must-visits.
+If you’re looking for the best brewery San Diego offers, North Park should be on your must-visit list.